data-product-studio/data-product-studio/README.md

-### Data Product Studio
+# Data Product Studio
-## An Apache 2, open-source license collaboration tool that walks teams through a simple process to create data products.
+### An Apache 2, open-source license collaboration tool that walks teams through a simple process to create data products.

 Why the Data Product Studio was needed:
-- Teams operate in silos
+- Teams operate in silos, leading to poor data management.
+Garbage in, garbage out
 - There is a need for translation from business processes to lower and lower technical levels
 - Better collaboration leads to better communication and better results
 - Data quite often doesn't have proper metadata and semantic management, which wastes times